jodastephen/railmodel/CR2-SWLondon.md

 * LHD-WAT changing to CR2 at RAY changing to Northern (West End) Southbound at TCR in 48-54m at 4tph (+1m)
 * LHD-WAT changing to Northern (West End) at WAT in 50-53m at 4tph (+1m)
 * LHD-WAT changing to CR2 at RAY changing to District at VIC in 49-55m at 4tph (+2m)
+* LHD-WAT changing to Victoria at VXH changing to District at VIC in 54-59m at 4tph (+6m)
 * LHD-WAT changing to BAL-VIC at CLJ changing to District at VIC in 57-61m at 4tph (+9m)

 From Leatherhead to Leicester Square (3m better)